Jok3r182/ibm-stocks-frontend/README.md

-# IBM technical assignment frontedn
+# IBM technical assignment frontend

 This project is a one part of IBM technical assignment.
 It's purpose is to let user search and retrieve companies stock prices, and